About

 action plan

-MPavilion—an initiative of the Naomi Milgrom Foundation—exists and creates on the stolen land of First Nations peoples.
+MPavilion – the flagship initiative of the Naomi Milgrom Foundation – exists and creates on the stolen land of the people of the Eastern Kulin Nation.

-Our RAP intends to build on MPavilion’s journey to date, prioritise and support the voices of First Nations peoples in the development of our program, and contribute towards a more just, equitable, inclusive and reconciled Australia.
+Our RAP intends to build on MPavilion’s journey to date, prioritise and support the voices of First Peoples in the development of our program, and contribute towards a more just, equitable, inclusive and reconciled Australia.

 Contact